webclinic017/edgedb/docs/reference/edgeql/sets.rst

 Inheritance
 -----------

-.. index:: type intersection, backlinks, [is ]
+.. index:: type intersection, backlinks
+.. api-index:: §expr§[is §type§]

 |Gel| schemas support :ref:`inheritance <ref_datamodel_objects_inheritance>`;
 types (usually object types) can extend one or more other types.
 For instance